Article I – Name

 Section 7.
 Removal

-Any Officer may be removed from the Board, with or without cause, by a two-thirds majority vote of the Board of Directors at any regular meeting or any special meeting of the Board called expressly for that purpose.
+Any Officer may be removed from the Board, with or without cause, by a majority vote of the Board of Directors at any regular meeting or any special meeting of the Board called expressly for that purpose.

 Article VIII – Committees and Administrative Positions